 - The Junto— twelve members including and created by Benjamin Franklin

-- Sunday Night Supper—a mastermind group credited for guiding the U.S. through the Cold War, including Robert Lovett, Averell Harriman, George Kennan, Chip Bohlen, Joe and Stewart Alsop, Frank Wiser, and George Kennan.
+- Sunday Night Supper—a mastermind group credited for guiding the U.S. through the Cold War, including Robert Lovett, Averell Harriman, Chip Bohlen, Joe and Stewart Alsop, Frank Wiser and George Kennan

-- National Automobile Dealers Association.
-Since 1917, Toyota dealership general managers attend “20 Group” for two days, three times a year to share data, best-practices and process issues to help each other process issues they are facing
+- National Automobile Dealers Association—since 1917, Toyota dealership general managers attend “20 Group” for two days, three times a year, to share data and best practices, and help each other process issues they are facing

-If you are interested in pursuing the peer group solution with other estate planning law firms around the country with geographic exclusivity, email firstname.lastname@example.org.
+If you are interested in pursuing the peer group solution with other estate planning law firms from around the country (with geographic exclusivity), email firstname.lastname@example.org.